 Our central London location makes Imperial an exciting and inspiring place to study.

 Imperial College Student Union

-Imperial's students' union offers over 380 clubs, societies and projects which you can join during Welcome Week.
+Imperial's students' union has around 350 clubs, societies and projects which you can join during Welcome Week.

 Our main entrance faces onto Exhibition Road, a half mile stretch that is also home to the Natural History Museum, Science Museum and the V&A Museum, flanked by South Kensington Underground station at one end and Hyde Park at the other.